sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

     ```
   ![][wasenv2]

-3. Click OK to save changes.
+3. Click OK to save changes and restart server.

 **Confige the JNDI**